Malivil/TTT-Randomat-20/README.md

 - Bartez from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "NO NERD HEALING", "Don't Let it Go to Your Head", and "Wasteful!" events
 - CrimsonDude from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the name of the "Opposite Day" event
 - Dom and Angela from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Paranoid" event
-- Fazzy from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Bullseye", "Typeracer", and "Stick With Me" events
+- Fazzy from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Bullseye", "Typeracer", "Second Chance", "Stick With Me" events
 - Fyxen from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Incriminating Evidence" event
 - Hyper from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Olympic Sprint" event
 - Pardzival from the [Lonely Yogs](https://lonely-yogs.co.uk/) Discord for the idea for the "Flip the Script" and "That Doesn't Sound Right" events